ChiaHanTu/my-library/MSSQL/Convention.md

 > Avoid to use linked server

 1. hard to troubleshoot.
-2. Login from a entry
+2. Login may not be correct.

+> Avoid to use Hint